muriaga/WHMCS-TigoPesa/README.md

-# WHMCS TigoPesa Payment Gateway
+# WHMCS TigoPesa Payment Gateway#
-  WHMCS TigoPesa Payment Gateway API Integration
+  WHMCS TigoPesa Payment Gateway API Integration (Tigo Tanzania)

-# Settings and Installation Procedures
+## Settings and Installation Procedures##

+Payment Gateway to allow you to integrate payment solutions with the WHMCS platform.

 Download the zip file, Upload and unzip it to your WHMCS's modules/gateways folder.